 The point here is that not all tournaments are created equal and if you want to play in college, you will need to play multi-day events against strong competition that is not usually seen in single day local events.

 This is perhaps the biggest factor when figuring out your tournament schedule and the biggest problem I see I see in junior golf today.
 If you talk to a professional golfer, they will tell you that playing week in and week out is exhausting, and if they can avoid it, they probably will not play more than 3 weeks in a row if possible.
 Get to 5 or 6 weeks in a row and their bodies and minds are fried.

-The summer golf tournament season is usually jam packed, and for higher level players there is usually a lot of travel encompassed with that.
-I had a top ranked nationally player this past year who played 8 WEEKS in a row travelling all over the country!
+The summer golf tournament season is usually jam-packed, and for higher level players there is usually a lot of travel encompassed with that.
+I had a top ranked national player this past year who played 8 WEEKS in a row traveling all over the country!
 She was EXHAUSTED and did not perform near her best after week 5.
 In fact, some of her worst rounds of the year were in those last 3 weeks of that swing.
 Her body started breaking down with aches and pains and her mental focus was shot.
 Hardly a recipe for success.